Fragrant & Beguiling

-- Add the pork and marinade to the pan and turn the heat up to medium-high.
-Stir well and add the sugar, mustard seeds, tamarind, and salt.
+- Add the pork or chicken and marinade to the pan and turn the heat up to medium-high.
+Stir well and add the sugar, tamarind, and salt.
 Bring to a simmer, cover tightly, turn the heat to low and cook on the stovetop.
-Or if you prefer and are using pork, you can cook in a preheated oven at 350F° (180°C), and simmer covered for an hour.
+Or if you prefer and are using pork, you can cook in a preheated oven at 350F° (180°C, and simmer covered for an hour.
 If you are cooking with chicken, this step will only take 10 minutes or so.
 Check for liquid levels at least twice during the cooking time, and if it is dry (the meat should be almost covered), add a 1/4 cup of water.

 - For pork: Remove the lid and cook for another 30 minutes, until the meat is very tender and the sauce has thickened.
 For chicken: Remove the lid and cook for another 5 minutes over low heat to reduce the sauce and mellow out the flavors.